itm/testbed-runtime/README.md

 Documentation and Issue Tracking
 --------------------------------

-All documentation and issue tracking is currently to be found on our [project trac][tr-trac] installation.
-Please report bugs there.
-To get write access to trac please contact Daniel Bimschas (bimschas -at- itm.uni-luebeck.de).
+The issue tracker can be found on our [github project home][tr-github-issues].
+Please report bugs there, you only need a valid github account to do so.
+The documentation is currently being moved from our [project trac][tr-trac] to the [github Wiki pages][tr-github-wiki].

 Mailing List
 ------------